-Respite focuses on short-term assistance and/or relief for children with disabilities (developmental, physical and/or behavioral), and family/ caregivers which can be provided in a planned mode or delivered in a crisis environment.
+Respite provides short-term assistance and/or relief for children with disabilities (developmental, physical and/or behavioral), and family/caregivers.
+Respite can be planned or delivered in a crisis environment.
 To the extent that the skilled nursing is provided as a form of respite, this service must be ordered by a physician.
 This service may be provided in a one-to-one, individual session, or group session.
 The need for crisis respite may be identified because of a Medicaid State Plan crisis intervention or may come from referrals from the emergency room, the community, LDSS/LGU/SPOA, school, self-referrals, or as part of a step-down plan from an inpatient setting.
 Crisis respite should be included on the plan of care to the extent that it is an element of the crisis plan or risk mitigation strategy.